 Cowpea in Wolof, Soso in Mandinka, also known as black-eyed pea or cowpea, is a very common bean variety in sub-Saharan Africa.
-Its nutritional qualities make it an ingredient of choice in the fight against famine.
-Cowpea can even be substituted for meat because of its high protein content.
+Its nutritional qualities make it an ideal ingredient in the fight against famine.
+Cowpeas can even be substituted for meat, thanks to their high protein content.

-Its protein value varies between 20 to 25%, more than double that of most conventional cereals.
-It is rich in folic acid, an important element in the fight against foetal malformation, but also rich in iron, zinc and calcium.
-In Senegal, it is often cooked in stew with a good tomato sauce accompanied by meat.
+Its protein content ranges from 20 to 25%, more than double that of most conventional cereals.
+Rich in folic acid, an important element in the fight against foetal malformation, it is also rich in iron, zinc and calcium.
+In Senegal, it is often cooked as a stew with a good tomato sauce, accompanied by meat.

-I propose you a simple and delicious recipe with accessible products; a ragout of cowpea with fish and moringa
+Here's a simple and delicious recipe using readily available products: cowpea ragout with fish and moringa.

 Ingredients for 6 people

 - 1 kg grouper or other

 - 1 vegetarian pepper